-Green roof is the top of all buildings in which different types of vegetation grow.
-It includes several layers as vegetation, substrate, filter layer, drainage layer, protection membrane, waterproof membrane, insulation, vapour barrier, a layer with a slope of 2% to drain the excessive rainwater and the slab.
-They can be classified as intensive green roof characterised by a wide variety of plants (shrubs, bushes and small trees) and a greater load on the roof structure; the extensive green roof characterised by limited plants variety (hardy, drought tolerant, succulents, herbs or grasses), less total weight and the limited access, usually just for maintenance.
+A green roof is a roof of a building partially or completely covered by vegetation.
+It includes several layers: vegetation, growing medium, filter layer, drainage layer, protection membrane, waterproof membrane, insulation, vapour barrier, a layer with a slope of 2% to drain the excessive rainwater and the slab.
+They can be classified as intensive green roof characterised by a wide variety of plants (shrubs, bushes and small trees) and a greater load on the roof structure; extensive green roof characterised by limited plants variety (hardy, drought tolerant, succulents, herbs or grasses), less total weight and the limited access, usually just for maintenance.